DmitrySharabin/mavo-chart/README.md

 **Caution:** This section requires an understanding of JSON.
 It is aimed at advanced users.
 You do not need to understand JSON to use Mavo and this plugin!

 `mv-chart-options`

+Examples of different charts with their code can be found [here](https://www.chartjs.org/samples/latest/).